Read also the book Disasterinvestigation

 According to the Commission (13) the visor was in excellent and original condition without any modifications done to it during 15 years and without wear and tear.
 According to the German Group of Experts (11) the visor was not maintained properly.
 The Final Report does not mention the following.

 The rubber packings were not renewed when worn and the visor was not weathertight.
 Also the pre-tension function of the rubber packings was lost, and this had the effect that the visor was vibrating/shaking at sea within the play of the three locks.
-The German Group of Experts did not point out clearly that this meant that the load transmission between visor and hull was modified and that more load was now put on the hinges 3.2.
+The German Group of Experts did not point out clearly that this meant that the load transmission between visor and superstructure was modified and that more load was now put on the hinges 3.2.

 Severe structural damages had been caused to the visor in the winter 1993/4.
 The result was that the whole geometry of the visor was changed and that nothing fitted anymore.